johnnysclai/Deep-Siamese-network-for-LRFR/README.md

 python evaluation.py
 ```

-### Checkpoints and results1
+### Checkpoints and results
 1. The original checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/original_paper_checkpoint.zip)
 2. The reproduced checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/v1.0.0-reproduced_checkpoint.zip)
-3. IR-50 checkpoint and training log is coming soon.
-4. IR-101 checkpoint and training log is coming soon.

 **Note**:
 - You may not obtain the same results as reported in the paper because the OS, hardware, and library version may vary.
 - The training code and evaluation code in this repo is slightly different from the original code used in the paper, but the parameters setting are the same.
-- The reproduced results are obtained by using the environment with Ubuntu 22.04.3 LTS, Python 3.10.12, PyTorch 2.1.1 with Cuda 12.1, and other libraries in `requirements.txt`.
+- The reproduced results are obtained by using the environment with Ubuntu 22.04.3 LTS, Python 3.10.12, PyTorch 2.1.2 with Cuda 12.1, and other libraries in `requirements.txt`.

 LFW results (HR-to-LR setting):